nickl0gist/tdd_scrabble/README.md

 - = `5 + 9`
 - = 14

-## Extensions

-- You can play a double or a triple letter.
-- You can play a double or a triple word.

 # Running the tests

 You can run all the tests for an exercise by entering